initOS/dob/docs/configuration.md

   - Basic odoo configuration
 odoo:addons_path -> list
-  - List of additional directories with odoo modules odoo:anonymize -> dict
+  - List of additional directories with odoo modules odoo:options -> dict
-  - DB actions defined which need to run to anonymize the project (see below) odoo:defuse -> dict
-  - DB actions defined which need to run to defuse the project (see below) odoo:options -> dict
   - Odoo configuration options which are getting compiled to etc/odoo.cfg
   - Can replace the configuration key with the ODOO_key (upper case) environment